UPC/ravada/docs/docs/Automatic_daily_operations.rst

 The most usual operation is to hibernate or shutdown all the inactive virtual machines at night.
-All the users that have an active connection with a viewer or ssh will not be affected.
+All the users that have an active connection will not be affected.

-Also, any virtual machine marked as *auto start* will not be elligible for auto shutdown or hibernate.
+Also, any virtual machine marked as *auto start* will be kept running.

 Examples
 --------